Criminal Law Act 1977: Section 54 – Inciting girl under sixteen to have incestuous sexual intercourse

-Section 55 - Amendment of the Rabies Act 1974 and the Diseases of Animals (Northern Ireland) Order 1975
+Section 55 – Amendment of the Rabies Act 1974 and the Diseases of Animals (Northern Ireland) Order 1975

 This section amends the Rabies Act 1974 and the Diseases of Animals (Northern Ireland) Order 1975.

-Section 56 - Coroners inquests
+Section 56 – Coroners' inquests

 This section implemented recommendations contained in the Report of the Committee on Death Certificates and Coroners (Cmnd 4810) (1971).

 Subsection (3) substituted section 20 of the Coroners (Amendment) Act 1926.
 Subsection 4 repealed the City of London Fire Inquests Act 1888.

-Section 57 - Probation and conditional discharge: power to vary statutory minimum or maximum period
+Section 57 – Probation and conditional discharge: power to vary statutory minimum or maximum period

 This section amended the Powers of Criminal Courts Act 1973.

-Section 58 - Proceedings involving persons under 17: increase of certain pecuniary limits
+Section 58 – Proceedings involving persons under 17: increase of certain pecuniary limits

 This section amended section 8(3) of the Criminal Justice Act 1961 and the Children and Young Persons Act 1969.

-Section 59 - Alteration of maximum periods in default of payments of fines etc
+Section 59 – Alteration of maximum periods in default of payments of fines etc

 This section substituted paragraph 1 of Schedule 3 to the Magistrates' Courts Act 1952.

-Section 60 - Increase in maximum amount of compensation which may be awarded by a magistrates' court
+Section 60 – Increase in maximum amount of compensation which may be awarded by a magistrates' court

-This section amended section 35(5) of the Powers of the Criminal Courts Act 1973.
+This section amended section 35(5) of the Powers of Criminal Courts Act 1973.